Tax Alert

 • Amendments to the GST/HST rules regarding joint ventures

-CRA to administer the charitable donation extension
+CRA to administer proposed extension to make donations

 2024 bare trust reporting